Loading...

 Portion Control

-Reduce the portion size of the white rice and lentil soup to help limit the spike in glucose levels.
+Reduce the portion size of white rice and lentil soup to limit the overall carbohydrate intake, which can help manage blood sugar levels.

 healthspan-mbl